 “Donald Trump, why don’t you just take that fork and stick it right in New York’s eye? (…)Based on how you eat pizza, Donald, I want to see your long-form birth certificate.
 I don’t think you were really born in New York,” (Stewart’s full rant is at the bottom of this post).

-The issue is that the picture was taken outside of New York where the slices are undersized.
+The only issue is that the picture was taken outside of New York where the slices are undersized.
 To confirm his pizza prowess, we will need to see him consume a New York slice.
-After all, to show that he can handle the giant federal bureaucracy and the most powerful military force in the world, he has to be seen eating a New York-sized slice of pizza and eat it folded up which is the way God intended man to eat pizza.
+After all, to show that he can handle the enormous federal bureaucracy and the most powerful military force in the world, he has to be seen eating a New York-sized slice of pizza and eat it folded up which is the way God intended man to eat pizza.

 Below as promised is the Jon Stewart video: